Das-Kollektiv/tdme2/README-MiniScript.md

 ...
 ```

+Removing from map using map.remove() and a given key:
 ```
 ...
 	map.remove($map, "test2")
 ...
 ```

+Reading values from map using map.get() and given keys:
 ```
 ...
 	console.log("map value for test1 key using map.get(): ", map.get($map, "test1"))